AdobeDocs/adobeio-auth/AuthenticationOverview/AuthenticationGuide.md

 e.g. Creative SDK, Photoshop, Adobe Analytics, etc.

 ### [Service Account Integration (JWT authentication flow)](ServiceAccountIntegration.md)
 For service-to-service integrations, you will also need a JSON Web Token (JWT) that encapsulates your client credentials and authenticates the identity of your integration.
-You exchange the JWT for the OAuth token that authorizes access. e.g. Adobe Campaign, Adobe Launch, Adobe Target, etc.
+You exchange the JWT for the access token that authorizes access. e.g. Adobe Campaign, Adobe Launch, Adobe Target, etc.